July 26, 2022 11 min read

 The cable lateral raise is a variation of the side lateral raise that uses a cable machine.
-Performed using a steel frame structure with attached pulleys and weights, the cable lateral raise is somewhat of a simpler version of the dumbbell lateral raise.
-It activates the middle head of the delts and helps to stimulate growth and strengthening of the shoulders and chest.
+This is somewhat of a simpler version of the dumbbell lateral raise, but it activates the middle head of the delts and helps to stimulate growth and strengthening of the shoulders and chest.

 To do the cable lateral raise: